ShreyShingala/ScrapyardTrainer/README.md

 # ScrapyardTrainer
 Project made for Hack Club Scrapyard.
-Demo
+Top 5 overall and winner of scrappiest subcatagory

 Uses for each file:
 Main.py